Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/adding-asserts.md

 There is no error so everything is good!

 {:start="3"}
-3. Modify the predicate value to "Movies Bax"
+3. Modify the test value to "Movies Bax"

 ```hurl
 # Our first Hurl file, just checking